immersive-web/anchors/explainer.md

 ## Code examples

-The following code examplesa try to clarify the proposed IDL API.
+The following code examples try to clarify the proposed IDL API.

 ### Adding anchors